ABCDEFLMPQRTVY

 Year's maximum pensionable earnings (YMPE)

-The year’s maximum pensionable earnings (YMPE) is set each year by the federal government, based on the average wage in Canada.
+An amount set each year by the federal government based on the average wage in Canada.
+The YMPE is used in determining your required contributions to the Plan.

 This document provides a simplified overview of HOOPP's benefits based on the terms of the HOOPP Plan Text at the time of publication.
 From time to time, HOOPP may amend the HOOPP Plan Text.
 In cases where the information provided in this document differs from that contained in the HOOPP Plan Text, the HOOPP Plan Text will govern.
 More details, including the full HOOPP Plan Text and a complete description of the Plan and its benefits, can be found on hoopp.com.